rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 In Go we have this nice little function and environment variable that is part of the [runtime package](https://pkg.go.dev/runtime) which is responsible for setting the number of operating system threads M’s that can run user level go code.
-This function / env variable Iam talking about is **GOMAXPROCS**.
+This function / env variable I am talking about is **GOMAXPROCS**.

 We can manually set the number of P’s via env variable: